adammenges/vimrc/README.md

+# Personal Notes:

+This is my personal fork of amix's vimrc.

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.